-Insurgents attack checkpoint in Afghanistan, kill 4 police
+Insurgents attack checkpoint in Afghanistan, killing 11

-KABUL, Afghanistan (AP) — An Afghan official says insurgents have killed at least four police in an attack on a checkpoint.
+KABUL, Afghanistan (AP) — At least 11 Afghan paramilitary forces were killed when the Taliban attacked their checkpoint, an official said Sunday.

-Arif Noori, spokesman for the provincial governor in the eastern Ghazni province, says five other police were wounded in the attack late Saturday.
-He says the militants opened fire on the checkpoint and then targeted reinforcements with a roadside bomb.
+Zabi Amani, a spokesman for the governor of the northern Sari Pul province, said two other forces were wounded in the attack late Saturday.
+He said three insurgents were killed, including a local commander, and four others were wounded.

-No one has claimed the attack, but the Taliban are active in the area and control large parts of the province.
+Those targeted were members of the Local Uprising Forces, militias supported by the government.

-The Taliban stormed a government compound in another part of Ghazni late Thursday, killing 15 people, including three senior local officials.
+No one immediately claimed the attack, but Amani blamed the Taliban, who are active in the area.

 Most Read Nation & World Stories